cloudmesh/cloudmesh-cloud/cm4/vm/README.md

 ### AWS

-Amazon Web Service (**AWS**) provided by Amazon is a secure cloud service plarform, users could start any instances with selected images.
+Amazon Web Service (**AWS**) provided by Amazon is a secure cloud service platform, users could start any instances with selected images.

-Before users use the **cm4** platfrom to access **EC2**, they have to finish these preparations:
+Before users use the **cm4** platform to access **EC2**, they have to finish these preparations:

 1. EC2 account, more information is
    [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)